-Associate Professor of Pharmacotherapy and Assistant Dean For Experiential Education
+Associate Professor of Pharmacotherapy and Associate Dean for Pharmacy Curriculum

-I have received a BS in Biology from the University of North Texas and a Doctor of Pharmacy from the University of Texas at Austin.
+I received a BS in Biology from the University of North Texas and a Doctor of Pharmacy from the University of Texas at Austin.
 I completed residency training in drug information practice at Scott & White Memorial Hospital in Temple, TX.
-Prior to my current position, I was an Assistant Professor of Pharmacy Practice and Director of the Drug Information Center at Texas A&M Health Science Center College of Pharmacy.
+I am a founding faculty member for the College of Pharmacy.
+I served as the Assistant Dean for Experiential Education from 2014 to 2018.
+Prior to UNTHSC, I was an Assistant Professor of Pharmacy Practice and Director of the Drug Information Center at Texas A&M Health Science Center College of Pharmacy.
 I was also an adjunct Assistant Professor of Pharmacy Practice at the University of Nebraska Medical Center College of Pharmacy and the drug information specialist at The Nebraska Medical Center.

-I have been involved in both professional and residency education in pharmacy for more than 10 years.
-My teaching efforts in the doctor of pharmacy program have focused mainly on drug information practice and drug literature evaluation.
+I have been involved in both professional and residency education in pharmacy for more than 15 years.
+My teaching efforts in the doctor of pharmacy program have focused mainly on immunization certification, over the counter consults, drug information practice and drug literature evaluation.
 In addition, I developed and administered the drug information portion of the pharmacy student benchmark examinations.
 I have offered electives in advanced diabetes care and case-based learning.
-I have had the opportunity to precept numerous PGY-1 pharmacy residents and P4 students in drug information as well as P2 and P3 students in early practice drug information experience.
+I currently precept P4 students in an academia rotation and PGY-2 residents in an academia administration rotation.
+I have had the opportunity to precept numerous PGY-1 pharmacy residents and P4 students in drug information as well as P2 and P3 students in early practice drug information experience

 I am a member of numerous professional organizations that includes the American Association of Colleges of Pharmacy, American College of Clinical Pharmacy, American Society of Health-System Pharmacists, American Pharmacists Association, Texas Pharmacists Association and Texas Society of Health-System Pharmacists.
+I am currently on the board of directors for the Tarrant County Pharmacy Association and have served as President since 2015.
+I am currently on the board of directors for the Texas Pharmacy Association and serve as Speaker-elect 2018-2019.
 I am also a member of Phi Lambda Sigma, the Pharmacy Leadership Society.